 This is a very easy flower to make.
 You need a long hand sewing needle and matching thread.

 Thread ribbon on the big needle and knot one end.
 Bring up the thread from the back to the face of the fabric.
 Using the threaded needle, take up the ribbon on the needle all the way to the end gathering the whole ribbon.
 Make gathers by tightening the thread.
 Now form the gathers around the point.
 Stitch in place

 Make ribbon stitches around a point.
 These stitches look just like petals

 7. Spider web flower

-These flowers are made by weaving ribbon around hand sewn stitches, the same way that it is done in the lazy daisy flower tutorials
+These flowers are made by weaving ribbon between hand sewn stitches, the same way that it is done in the rose flower embroidery tutorials

 8. Folded flowers